gvdongen/debs/README.md

 # Implementing `TicketObject/reserve`
 1. Get the “status” from Restate K/V state
 2. If the status equals “Available”, then
-	a. set it to “Reserved”
+	1. set it to “Reserved”
-	b. return true
+	2. return true
 3. Else
-	a. return false
+	1. return false

 # Implementing the other two TicketObject handlers
 ## `TicketObject/unreserve`